Alikhver/SamS_Internship_Project/README.md

 This is an educational project

-The idea of this project is to create a web site to provide functionality to registrate organisations such as barbershops, beauty salon, etc. that can provide their services to users.
+The idea of this project is to create a web application to provide functionality to registrate organisations such as barbershops, beauty salon, etc. that can provide their services to users.

 Organisation has functionality to manage their workers, utilities, make schedule.